FAQs for degree and diploma course

 Subject to our negotiations with a UK university, students of our 3-year course will receive a BA in Mosaic Studies.

-The one-year diploma course costs £6000, which includes materials, tuition and use of equipment including desktop computers.
+The one-year diploma course costs £6000 for home-students (UK and EU), which includes materials, tuition and use of equipment including desktop computers.
+Part-time costs are half the full-time cost for each year.

 The fees for our degree are subject to negotiation with our prospective university partner, and we hope to keep it as low as possible.